 The research literature reveals that antidepressant use in pregnancy poses considerable risks to the fetus and the long-term health of the child.
 These risks include preterm birth, birth defects, abnormal brain development, and behavioral abnormalities in early childhood.

-Adam Urato, an Ob-Gyn, presents an online course on this subject, which can be taken for CEU/CME credits.
+Adam Urato, an Ob-Gyn, presents an online course on this subject.

 A. Antidepressant Use in Pregnancy

 Cooper WO, Willy ME, Pont SJ, Ray WA.
 Increasing use of antidepressants in pregnancy.
 Am J Obstet Gynecol.
 2007 Jun;196(6):544.e1-5.

 An examination of pregnant women in the Tennessee Medicaid system between 1999-2003 found that 8.7 percent had been exposed to an antidepressant, 6.2 percent to a SSRI specifically.
 The percentage of pregnancies that had antidepressant use increased from 5.7 percent (1999) to 13.4 percent (2003).